-Business Education: Part II

-A continuation of EDUC 5301.
+Business Education: Part II 0.5 unit A continuation of EDUC 5301.
 This course covers in greater depth topics and instructional considerations addressed in Part I and introduces additional topics relevant to instruction in business.

-Curriculum Practices in Family Studies I

-A study of contemporary approaches to teaching family studies in various settings.
+Curriculum Practices in Family Studies I 0.5 unit A study of contemporary approaches to teaching family studies in various settings.
 Teacher roles, assessment of special needs and interests, development and implementation of teaching plans, and assessment of achievement will be covered.

-Curriculum Practices in Family Studies II

-A continuation of EDUC 5305.
+Curriculum Practices in Family Studies II 0.5 unit A continuation of EDUC 5305.
 A study of the process of curriculum development as it applies to family studies.
 Elements of a curriculum model will be applied to development of unit plans and adaptation or implementation of curriculum guides.